Best Digital Signage Players for 2025

 TelemetryOS is based on the LTS version of Ubuntu 22, supported through 2030 and beyond, offering long-term usability without the need for forced upgrades or concerns about artificial obsolescence.
 It has been streamlined to include only the key components necessary for running digital signage content with optimal performance.
 This ensures the lowest total cost of ownership in the market by reducing truck rolls and guarantees high-value performance.

-The player is powered by a modern and powerful Intel processor and offers dual-display HDMI ports, each supporting 4K video.
+The player is powered by a modern and powerful Intel processor and offers dual HDMI ports and one USB-C display ports, each supporting 4K video.
 This performance is complemented by a significant storage capacity of 128GB eMMC, ensuring ample space for high-resolution content and multimedia files.
-Connectivity is a strong suit of the TelemetryOS Box, offering options like WiFi 6 Dual Band, Bluetooth 5.2, a Gigabit LAN port, and multiple USB 3.0 ports.
+Connectivity is a strong suit of the TelemetryOS Box, offering options like WiFi Dual Band, Bluetooth, a Gigabit LAN port, and multiple USB 3.0 ports.
 Such a comprehensive suite of connectivity options ensures seamless integration into diverse digital signage networks.

 When used together with TelemetryTV digital signage software, the device offers streamlined device management and minimal maintenance model, which significantly reduces downtime and maintenance hours.
 With a focus on ease of use and security, TelemetryTV offers a turnkey USB and configuration-template device provisioning workflow, allowing rapid deployment at scale.